UoB-COMSM0166/2025-group-20/README.md

 ### Qualitative: Think Aloud

+To evaluate the usability and HCI design of Smoothie Operator, we employed the Think Aloud (TA) protocol—an established method that provides real-time insights into user behaviour and experience (Nielsen, 1993).
+This approach was selected over Heuristic Evaluation for several reasons: the dynamic nature of the gameplay—requiring rapid mouse-based gestures and immediate feedback—demanded direct observation of users in context.
+Heuristic methods are less effective in capturing real-time breakdowns in game interaction, particularly when evaluating unconventional input modalities.
+TA enables the collection of instantaneous verbal data from participants as they engage with the game.
+This revealed four prominent areas for improvement: confusion around input mapping, varied responses to the visual feedback system, the learning curve associated with recipe memorisation, and the overall emotional experience.
+The richness of these observations, particularly in relation to control fluency and gameplay clarity, significantly informed subsequent design iterations.
+Participant commentary was analysed using thematic coding and categorised to identify patterns of friction, satisfaction, and emergent player strategies (see Table X).

+Table X: Raw Think Aloud (TA) feedback
 | Theme | Positive | Negative | Suggested modifications |
 | --- | --- | --- | --- |
 | Controls | <ul><li>The click control is very satisfying</li><li>The cursorEffect provides good user feedback</li></ul> | <ul><li>Touchpad is inelegant</li><li>Mousepressed functions bug after hearts lost</li><li>The mousepressed for slicing could be redundant</li></ul> |  |